-It is smaller than other Omega models, so it is great for anyone who is limited on space or wants to bring a juicer along while traveling.
+It is smaller than some other models, so it is great for anyone who is limited on space or wants to bring a juicer along while traveling.
 Parts and performance are covered by Omega’s generous 15-year warranty.

 The Hurom H-AA Slow Juicer is our top pick thanks to its outstanding performance.
 It operates at an ultra-slow speed of 43 revolutions per minute and produces high juice yields with very dry pulp.
-If you don't want to spend a ton on a masticating style juicer, we recommend giving the Jocuu Slow Masticating Juicer Extractor a try.
+If you don't want to spend a ton on a masticating style juicer, we recommend giving the Jocuu Slow Masticating Juicer Extractor (view at Amazon) a try.
 It's affordably priced and the motor is covered by a 10 year warranty.

 What to Look for in a Masticating Juicer

 Masticating juicers come in two basic body styles—vertical and horizontal.
 The horizontal units are slightly more efficient because the food is fed directly into the auger, but as the technology has gotten better, the difference may not be noticeable to the average user.
 Horizontal units take more counter space, but vertical units might be too tall to fit under kitchen cabinets.